 - Be confident performers, composers and listeners and will be able to express themselves musically at and beyond school

 - Show an appreciation and respect for a wider range of musical styles from around the world and will understand how music is influenced by the wider cultural, social, and historical contexts in which it is developed

 - Understand the ways in which music can be written down to support performing and composing activities

 - Demonstrate and articulate an enthusiasm for music and be able to identify their own personal music preferences

 - Meet the end of key stage expectations outlined in the national curriculum for Music

 Peripatetic music lessons

-In addition to our class music lessons, we also offer tuition in keyboard, drums, guitar, violin, flute and trumpet.
+In addition to our class music lessons, we also offer tuition in keyboard, drums, guitar, violin and keyboard.
 Our aim is to give all our children the opportunity to learn to play a musical instrument.
 With this in mind, we fund part of the cost so that this can be enjoyed by all who would like to learn.
 If your child has lessons, there are instruments available to hire from us so your child can also practice at home.